 An international courier (express freight) will take care of your sample shipment (to test the product) and probably also your small trial shipment (to test the market).

 But once you ramp up to larger shipments, you’ll be hitting courier weight and size restrictions, not to mention prohibitive cost.
-That’s when you’ll need to answer three questions to decide whether to use air freight or sea freight.
+That’s when you’ll need to answer three questions to decide whether to use air freight or sea freight shipping.

 1. Are You Looking To Save Money?

 As with parcels, freight cost is weight-based.
-If your shipment is small (up to about 50 kg) you’re better off with express freight.
-Heavier than that, it gets more economic to go with air freight.
+If your shipment is small (up to about 50 kg) you’re better off with express freight shipping.
+Heavier than that, it gets more economic to go with air freight shipping.
 Then around the 500 kilogram mark (1100 lbs), ocean freight becomes cheaper.
 The differences can be staggering.
 For instance, a $195 ocean shipment can cost $1,000 by air.

 Take this with a grain of salt.

 These weight cut-offs are approximate because costs don’t stay static.
-But you can get accurate estimates by inputting your shipment details into Freightos' freight rate calculator, which uses average air and sea freight from global forwarders on Freightos.
+But you can get accurate estimates by inputting your shipment details into Freightos' freight rate calculator, which uses average air and sea freight shipping rates from global forwarders.

 2. Looking To Save Time?